-To determine if environment variables are set, run verify_generator (see "Run verify_generator" on the next page) or use the following command:
+To determine if environment variables are set, run verify_generator (see Run verify_generator) or use the following command:

 echo \$M_LROOT

 If the name of the load generator root folder is returned, then the environment variables are correctly set for current shell.
 If the name of the load generator root folder is not returned, then manually set the variables as described below.